DrYenyen/PPPwn-Setup-Guide-For-Raspberry-Pi/README.md

 If during > 1.
 Do you want the console to connect to the internet after PPPwn?
 You chose **N** you can now change it and give your PS4 internet access through the Pi **Notice** this stops the Pi from Turning off

 **Enable USB Drive**
-Enables either the plugged in or virtual USB drive for Pi 4 and above
+Enables either the plugged in physical or virtual USB drive for Pi 4 and above
 *TBC*

 **Ports**